aberrier/kurby/README.md

 Kurby is a nice and simple CLI that use [Twist](https://twist.moe) website and their huge collection to download animes for free and **automatically**

-Animes from Twist are generally in High Definition with English subtitles
+Animes from Twist are generally in High Definition with English subtitles.
+Please consider [donating](https://twist.moe) for their amazing work :)

 ## Overview
 The CLI is built with [Typer](https://github.com/tiangolo/typer) and it is composed of 3 commands